aipachakutiqwan/knowledge-rag/README.md

 ```
 ## LLM Prompt Templates
-### frozen llm + prompt tuning: prompt tuning: Keeping the parameters of the LLM frozen and adapting only the prompt.
+### Frozen llm + prompt tuning: prompt tuning: Keeping the parameters of the LLM frozen and adapting only the prompt.
 python train.py --dataset webqsp --model_name pt_llm

 ```